 ARTICLE XIV - PAY DURING WORK-RELATED INJURY

 A. Where a permanent full-time Employee covered under this Agreement suffers a work-related injury or disability, the Township shall continue such Employee at full pay, during the continuance of such Employee's inability to work, for a period of up to one (1) year.
-During this period of time, all temporary disability benefits accruing under the provisions of the Worker's Compensation Act shall be paid over to the Township.
+During this period of time, all temporary disability benefits accruing under the provisions of the Worker's Compensation Act shall be paid to the Township.

-B. The Employee may be required to present evidence by a certificate of a responsible physician that he is unable to work and the Mayor and Council may reasonably require the said Employee to present such certificates form time-to-time.
+B. The Employee may be required to present evidence by a certificate of a responsible physician that he is unable to work and the Mayor and Council may reasonably require the said Employee to present such certificates from time-to-time.